arcadiapage/arcadiapage.github.io/_drafts/rethink-your-sensitivity-8-important-life-changes-to-make-after-learning-you-re-an-hsp.md

 **Revaluate your attitude towards rest.**

 Modern society has issues with rest.
-Often rest is confused with laziness, procrastination, and addiction to convienence.
+Often rest is confused with laziness, procrastination, and addiction to convenience.
 However, for HSPs, rest is vital.
 HSPs need rest to keep over-stimulation in check and to maintain their focus.

 So pay attention to your attitude towards rest.
 Are the popular views of rest affecting how you take care of yourself?
 Are you pushing yourself to keep going, even when you know you shouldn't?
 When you take a moment to rest, do you feel guilt nagging in the back of your mind?
 Do you reluctantly go to bed?
 Do you resist stopping to recharge?